 At APD, we believe caring for our community is a special responsibility that we are honored to fulfill.
 In addition to initiatives to deliver affordable care to our uninsured and underinsured patients through our Financial Assistance programs, our department reaches out to area residents of all ages through a wide variety of programs and services.

 Our goal is to improve the health of residents living in the APD service area.
-To achieve this, we work in partnership with local and state agencies (including but not limited to school districts, the Mascoma Valley Health Initiative, NH Children's Medicaid, NH Oral Health Coalition, the Public Health Council of the Upper Valley, Vermont Dept of Health) to increase access to medical and oral health services, particularly for the underserved.
+To achieve this, we work in partnership with local and state agencies (including but not limited to school districts, the NH Division of Health and Human Services, NH Oral Health Coalition, the Public Health Council of the Upper Valley, and the Vermont Department of Health) to increase access to medical and oral health services, particularly for the underserved.

 Free Community Programs

 We offer free programs and services in response to demonstrated community need.
 These include but are not limited to: